Vision Statement for Technology

-Students in Grades 6-8 are each provided with an iPad for academic and personal use.
+Each student is provided with an iPad for academic use.
 Devices are managed through the school and monitored for appropriate use.
+Grades in Kindergarten through 5th grade keep their iPads at school.
+Grades 6-8 may bring them home.
 The iPads are distributed in August and remain with the students throughout the school year.
 In May they are collected and kept for security and upkeep over the summer.

 For more information, please reference the iPad 1:1 policy found in the Parent/ Student Handbook.

 Each classroom is equipped with iPads, interactive whiteboards, closed circuit television to view morning newscast, wireless Internet access, and desktop computers.

 Teachers and students utilize Google Apps for Education for document creation, cloud-based storage and sharing.

 Online access for parents and students to view progress reports is available through Powerschool and Schoology.
 This learning management system is comprehensive and includes features to manage student demographics, attendance, grades, assignments, registration, digital storage, and mobile-friendly student/ parent portal.
 Our Powerschool and Schoology Parent and Student Portals encourage students to be responsible for their own academic progress and allow parents to monitor progress as well.
 The ability to view grades and teacher news in real time encourages open communication between student, parent, and teacher.